Large normal subgroup growth and large characteristic subgroup growth: Virtual Golod-Shafarevich groups

 Let $F(X)$ be the free pro-$p$ group over the set $X$.
 Let $\F_p\langle\langle X\rangle\rangle$ be the ring of power series in non-commuting variables over $X$.
 The map $x \mapsto 1+x$ for all $x \in X$ extends to the Magnus map $\mu:F(X)\rightarrow\F_p\langle\langle X\rangle\rangle$.
 Magnus in \cite{Magnus} proved that it is injective.
 To each element $x\in X$ we associate a positive integer $d_x$, which we call the degree of $x$.
 We can extend this degree to a function $D:\F_p\langle\langle X\rangle\rangle\rightarrow\mathbb{N}$ by defining the degree of a monomial to be the sum of the degrees of its factors, and the degree of a linear combination of monomials as the maximal degree of one of these monomials.
 Now define a degree function $d:F(X)\rightarrow\mathbb{N}$ by putting $d(w)=D(\mu(w)-1)$.
 It is not hard to see the an element in the $n$-dimension subgroup has degree at least $n$.
 For a set $A \subset F(X)$ define the Hilbert series $H_{d, A}(t)=\sum_{a\in A} t^{d(a)}$.

 Let $\langle X | R\rangle$ be a presentation with $X$ finite.
 We say that this presentation is a generalized Golod-Shafarevich presentation, if there exists a degree function $d$ and a real number $t_0\in (0,1)$, such that $1-H_{d, X}(t_0)+H_{d,R}(t_0)<0$.
 A pro-$p$ group is called a generalized Golod-Shafarevich group, if it has a generalized Golod-Shafarevich presentation.
 Note that the usual notion of a Golod-Shafarevich group corresponds to the degree function which assigns to all $x\in X$ the degree 1.
-We use the the same terminology as in \cite{survey}.
+We use the same terminology as in \cite{survey}.
 The following is contained in \cite[Theorem~4.3 and Theorem~4.4]{survey}. \begin{Prop} \begin{enumerate} \item A generalized Golod-Shafarevich group is infinite. \item An open subgroup of a generalized Golod-Shafarevich group is again generalized Golod-Shafarevich. \end{enumerate} \end{Prop}

 In \cite[appendix]{Andrej} Jaikin-Zapirain showed that a finitely generated generalized Golod-Shafarevich group has subgroup growth of type at least $p^{n^\beta}$ for some $\beta>0$.
-Using the basic idea from his proof we show the following. \begin{Lem} Let $H$ be a finitely generated generalized Golod-Shafarevich pro-$p$ group.
+Using the basic idea from his proof we show the following lemma.
+For that we need to recall that given a pro-$p$ group $G$ the $n$-dimension subgroups of $G$ is \begin{Lem} Let $H$ be a finitely generated generalized Golod-Shafarevich pro-$p$ group.
 Then there exists $c>0$, such that $H$ contains infinitely many open characteristic subgroups $N$ satisfying $d_H(N)>c\log(H:N)$. \end{Lem} \begin{proof} Pick a presentation $\langle X|R\rangle$ of $H$, a degree function $d$, and a real number $t_0\in(0,1)$ such that $1-H_{d, X}(t_0)+H_{d, R}(t_0)=-\delta<0$.
-Our aim is to show that $D_n$ the dimension subgroups of $H$ need many generators as normal subgroups of $H$.
+Our aim is to show that $D_n=D_n(H)$ needs many generators as normal subgroups of $H$.
 Since $\Phi_H(D_n)\leq D_{n+1}$ we have that $d_H(D_n)\geq\log(D_n:D_{n+1})$.

 Let $g_1, \dots, g_m$ be elements of $H$, which generate $D_n$ as a normal subgroup.
 Then there exist elements $r_1, \ldots, r_m\in F(X)$, where $F(X)$ is the free pro-$p$ group on the set $X$, such that $r_i$ maps to $g_i$ under the map $F(X)\rightarrow H$ induced by the presentation.
 The degree of $r_i$ is at least $n$, since $r_i\in D_n$.
 Put $\widetilde{R}=R\cup\{r_1, \ldots, r_m\}$.
 Then $\langle X|\widetilde{R}\rangle = H/D_n$ is a finite group, in particular, this group does not satisfy the Golod-Shafarevich inequality.
 The Hilbert series of this finite group is $H_R(t)+\sum_{i=1}^m t^{d(r_i)}$, hence